syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 | `env: dev`                  | `env: dev` <br /> `zone:eu` | ⛔️    |
 | _no label_                  | `env: dev`                  | ⛔️    |

-In the event that more than one Destination matches the resulting labels, Kratix will randomly select within the available matching registered Destinations.
+If more than one Destination matches the resulting labels, Kratix will randomly select within the available matching registered Destinations.
 If you prefer to be certain of a single Destination match, it is suggested that you add a unique identifier to all Destinations (e.g. `destinationName`) so that there can only